Frequently Asked Questions Townsville

 Make certain you brush and floss at least twice a day; and use an antibacterial mouthwash.
 Any concerns about gum disease should be raised with the dentist.

 How successful is the treatment for dental implants?

 Dental implants have one of the highest success rates of any type of dental treatment.
 If you’re a non-smoker with good oral hygiene, your success rate is almost 100%.

 Routine preventive care and dental check-ups help keep your implants lasting for years.

 Are over the counter teeth whitening kits safe?

 Over the counter kits don’t come with custom fitted trays or strips, which can cause uneven bleaching across teeth.
 The bleach also has the potential to burn or scar your gums.
 This, although not typically dangerous, can lead to gum discolouration and discomfort.

-Do you have a dull or discoloured smile?
 Come in and see us at All About Teeth to see if you’re a candidate to get a whiter, brighter smile today.

 Most patients experience minor, temporary discomfort for the days following the beginning of each new stage of treatment.
 This is completely normal and is described as a feeling of slight pressure.
 The pressure is a signal that Invisalign is working to move your teeth to their final place.